-Join Mike Chapple for an in-depth discussion in this video Scanning for vulnerabilities, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Scanning for vulnerabilities, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - Testing systems for security issues is one of the most important tasks performed by security professionals, but it can be a little tedious.
 Security analysts must test for vulnerabilities, because if they don't, hackers will.
 You're much better off if you discover an issue and correct it than if an attacker discovers it and exploits it.
 Fortunately, vulnerability assessment tools automate the process of vulnerability scanning.
 There are three major categories of these tools: port scanners, which simply probe a system for open network ports; vulnerability scanners, which check those ports for known vulnerabilities; and application scanners that probe deep into web applications to detect flaws.